ClickCease Push vs Pull Marketing - what is the difference? Case study

 NZXT Pull Marketing Example 1

-You can see that the company ranks both for searches like “build your own pc” but also for plenty others where people generally take longer to make a decision.
+You can see that the company ranks both for searches like “build your own pc” but also for plenty of others where people generally take longer to make a decision.
 Additionally, NZXT also ranks for hundreds of informational searches, meaning they pull in a lot of colder audience which they focus on converting at a later point.

 NZXT conclusion:

-Now one thing becomes very obvious.
-You can immediately see how NZXT uses a mix of both strategies to get the sale.
 Their pull channels are performing very well for keywords the users are actively searching for (“build your own pc”).
-However, since that is often times a time-sensitive decision, their outbound approach comes as a supplementary channel.
+However, since that is oftentimes a time-sensitive decision, their outbound approach comes as a supplementary channel.

 What Does This All Mean For You?